csoeller/super-res-analysis-tool-installation-docs/Installing-PYME-etc-macos-ARM64.md

-## Instructions to install PYME natively on macos ARM64 (M1, M2 etc)
+# Instructions to install PYME natively on macos ARM64 (M1, M2 etc)

+## Notes compiled when ARM support was relatively new

+We provide this as a record, possibly current installs could be simpler assuming that anaconda and conda support has become more smooth on ARM, but this is untested.

 ### Installing miniconda and xcode command line tools